Redeem-Grimm-Satoshi/Distributed-Temperature-Monitoring-With-Cassandra/README.md

 # Distributed Data Systems Demo with Apache Cassandra & Raspberry Pi

 ## 📌 Overview
-The goal of this project is to **demonstrate core distributed systems principles** -
+The goal of this project is to **Demonstrate Core Distributed Data Systems Principles** -
 **replication, fault tolerance, eventual consistency, and observability** - using a **minimal but realistic setup**.

 Rather than relying on large cloud infrastructure, this system uses **two Raspberry Pis**, a real sensor, and a production-grade distributed database to show how **real-world distributed systems behave under normal operation and failure conditions**.